General Information and Student Accommodations Information

-For each semester the student is receiving Alternative Text as an accommodation the student should schedule their Semester Accommodations Meeting (SAM) with their Disability Services Specialist soon after registering for classes.
-This will help ensure the alternative text is available when needed.
+For each semester the student is receiving Alternative Textbooks as an accommodation the student should schedule their Semester Accommodations Meeting (SAM) with their Disability Services Specialist soon after registering for classes.
+This will help ensure the alternative textbook is available when needed.

 Assistive Technology Software/Equipment Usage